Charles Friant: Early life

+Career

-His operatic debut, postponed by illness and World War I was as Spakos in the first French performance of Jules Massenet’s Cléopâtre at the Théâtre Lyrique du Vaudeville.
-One notice stated "here is a young tenor of whom it is possible to expect much, especially if he improves his enunciation".
-Between 1918-1919 he sang at Grenoble's Grand Théâtre.
+His operatic debut, postponed by illness and World War I was as Spakos in the first French performance of Jules Massenet's Cléopâtre at the Théâtre Lyrique du Vaudeville.
+One notice stated, "here is a young tenor of whom it is possible to expect much, especially if he improves his enunciation".
+Between 1918 and 1919, he sang at Grenoble's Grand Théâtre.

-Friant became a principal tenor of the Opéra comique from 1920-1939.
+Friant became a principal tenor of the Opéra comique from 1920 to 1939.
 His debut at that company, at the Salle Favart, was on 4 February 1920 in the title role of Massenet's opera Werther.
 Werther became one of his signature roles.
 He was immediately acclaimed as an extraordinary singer.
-Friant had a wide repertory, including the title role in Henri Rabaud’s Marouf, Le Chevalier des Grieux in Manon, Gérald in Lakmé, Jean in Le jongleur de Notre Dame (another signature role), Canio in Pagliacci, Cavaradossi in Tosca, and Don José in Carmen.
+Friant had a wide repertory, including the title role in Henri Rabaud's Marouf, Le Chevalier des Grieux in Manon, Gérald in Lakmé, Jean in Le jongleur de Notre Dame (another signature role), Canio in Pagliacci, Cavaradossi in Tosca, and Don José in Carmen.

 With his acting ability, he was often chosen to create roles in new operas.
 He sang in the premieres of Le roi Candaule by Alfred Bruneau (as Gygès); and Le Bon Roi Dagobert (as Dagobert), La Hulla (as Narsès), Deux sous de fleurs by Ralph Benatzky, Mandrin by Joseph Szulc (as Antoine), and the title role in Tarass-Boulba by Marcel Louis Auguste Samuel-Rousseau.
-Other works of his day he was chosen for included le Prince Charmant in Louis Aubert’s La Forêt Bleue and Raphael in Charles Levadé’s La Peau de chagrin.
+Other works of his day he was chosen for included le Prince Charmant in Louis Aubert's La Forêt Bleue and Raphael in Charles Levadé's La Peau de chagrin.